OpenDSA/OpenDSA/RST/en/Background/Proofs.rst

    the theorem is false.
    Thus, we conclude that the theorem is correct.

-A related proof technique is proving the contrapositive.
+A related proof technique is :term:`proving the contrapositive`.
 We can prove that :math:`P \Rightarrow Q` by proving :math:`(\mathrm{not}\ Q) \Rightarrow (\mathrm{not}\ P)`.
+This technique works because the :term:`truth table` for the two logical statements are the same.

 .. index:: ! proof; by induction